-Developed here at NORCE - Norwegian Research Center (by the institute formerly known as IRIS and Rogaland Research), the project is the combination of three systems:
+Developed here at NORCE - Norwegian Research Center , the project is the combination of three systems:

 - Web-based drilling simulator

 - Drilling control room

-- Full-scale on-site operational drilling rig (Future development)
+- Integration with full-scale on-site operational drilling rig

 At the heart of OpenLab is the web enabled drilling simulator.
 It takes one of the most tested and validated well models in the world, which has been developed for over 30 years at Rogaland Research, IRIS and NORCE, and brings it to a user-friendly, web-based application.